libbyshoop/runestone/source/classactivities/functions2.rst

 call.
 In the example above, a local namespace is created, and *a* is assigned the value of *-2* in that namespace.
-The variable *a* does not exist in the global namespace (you can try typing *a* into the shell after running this script: Python will tell you it doesn't know a value for *a*).
+The variable *a* does not exist in the global namespace (you can try typing *a* into the shell after running this program: Python will tell you it doesn't know a value for *a*).

 The function *sillyFn* also has a local variable, *b*.
 Local